-Perform an audition up to 10 minutes.
-It is not necessary to have an accompanist.
-If you do require an accompanist, please send one copy of your audition music to arrive at least two weeks prior to the audition date.
+Perform an audition for up to 10 minutes.
+It is optional to have an accompanist.
+If you require an accompanist, please send one copy of your audition music to arrive at least two weeks before the audition date.
 Please prepare the following:

-• Two major scales and any melodic minor scale.

-• A movement of concerto or sonata.
+- Two major scales and any melodic minor scale. - A movement of concerto or sonata.
 Alternatively, the candidate may perform three contrasting orchestral excerpts.